als244/ml_dataflow/README.md

         - Painful to manage multiple threads and sync primitives within Python frameworks
     - Large codebases that are diffcult to trace how/when/why system resources are utilized
         - Deeply embedded depedencies on third-party libraries can cause frustration to remove, swap, or update
-    - Autodiff is a complex stack
-        - Specifying when computations occur and where gradients/optimizer state are housed & transferred is not easily controllable.
+    - Autodiff is a complex stack: specifying when computations occur, where gradients/optimizer state are housed, & how they are transferred is not easily controllable.
         - Packages built on top (such as DDP, ZeRO, FSDP) manage this complexity (making edits to 'contexts' within computation graph), but they are limited in expressivity
             - Meanwhile, even more haziness is added to the system regarding underlying resource usage.

 The objective is to offer the best of both worlds.